zjunlp/EasyEdit/examples/KnowEdit.md

 trainer.run()
 ```

-## Using KnowEdit for Model Editing
+## Using KnowEdit for Knowledge Editing

 After loading the dataset with: